-Figure 3: Posteriors in all A parametrization treatments
+Figure 7: Posteriors in All A and B Treatments

 Notes: We report the round-by-round average posteriors under misaligned information, alongside the 95% confidence intervals, clustered at the individual level.
 The lower horizontal dashed line depicts the Bayesian posterior, while the top dashed line depicts the perfect base-rate neglect posterior.